araffin/academic-kickstart/content/post/optuna/index.md

 For example, to decide whether to increase or decrease the search range, you can look at the best trials so far.
 If the best trials are close to the limits of the search space (saturation), this is a sign that you should increase the limits.
-On the other hand, if above a certain threshold for a parameter, all trials are bad, you can probably reduce the search space (to at most the threshold).
+On the other hand, if above a certain threshold for a parameter, all trials are bad, you can probably reduce the search space.

-Another thing to keep in mind is that most of the time you don't need automatic tuning.
+Another thing to keep in mind is that most of the time, you don't need automatic tuning.
-Simply training for a longer time can improve the results without changing the hyperparameters.
+Simply training for a longer time (i.e., using a larger training budget) can improve the results without changing the hyperparameters.

 ### Post-Evaluation to Remove Noise